SCLOUD-PTE-LTD/docs/public-cloud/database/udb-mysql.md

 It can immediately provision the required resources according to business needs, eliminating the need to purchase high-cost hardware in the early stage of business, effectively reducing initial asset investment and avoiding idle waste of resources.
 ## Model version
 ### MySQL product models
-ApsaraDB for UDB MySQL is available in SSD models and NVMe models, and the reliability, durability, and read and write performance of UDB-MySQL will meet the product SLA commitments.
+cloud database for UDB MySQL is available in SSD models and NVMe models, and the reliability, durability, and read and write performance of UDB-MySQL will meet the product SLA commitments.

 For SSD instances, SSD disks stored on the same node as the database engine can reduce I/O latency and are suitable for business scenarios with high IO performance.

 The database instance of the NVMe model adopts the industry's mainstream computing and storage separation architecture: the computing layer uses high-performance SCloud cloud hosts, and the storage layer adopts ultra-high-performance RDMA NVMe SSD cloud disks.
 RSSD cloud disks are based on a new generation of distributed block storage architecture, NVMe SSD is used as the storage medium at the bottom layer, and RDMA is used for network transmission, providing users with up to `1.2` million random read and write capabilities and lower single latency capabilities per disk.
 IOPS and capacity correspondence: IOPS optimization is a fixed value of `50,000` when the disk size is less than 1T, and IOPS is calculated according to the fixed allocation algorithm above 1T, and the calculation formula is: `1800 + 50 * size (GB)`, and the maximum IOPS is 1.2 million.
 The disk step size is 10GB, supports large-capacity storage, and the maximum capacity can reach 32T.

-ApsaraDB for MySQL provides a high-availability dual-primary hot standby architecture, supports cross-zone architecture for high availability, and supports cross-zone slave database construction to achieve zone-level disaster recovery and ensure high service availability.
+cloud database for MySQL provides a high-availability dual-primary hot standby architecture, supports cross-zone architecture for high availability, and supports cross-zone slave database construction to achieve zone-level disaster recovery and ensure high service availability.

 ### MySQL capacity specifications